 Instructions

-- Heat a skillet over low/medium heat, add half the olive oil and the thyme.
+- Heat a skillet over low/medium heat, add 3 tablespoons olive oil and 3 sprigs fresh thyme.

 - Add fruit pieces, careful not to crowd the skillet (you might need to do this in two batches), skin side up and wait until it browns before turning them over so that it doesn’t stick.
 Brown as much or as little as you like.